A response to this article:

 I am not a scientist, yet I am one who accepts the scientific evidence of anthropomorphic global warming.
 I further recognize the work that describes humanity’s influence on the planet as the end of the Holocene era and the start of the Anthropocene.
 I also accept the findings that we are in the throes of a great extinction event that could quickly take the Homo Sapiens with it.

 In short, I think we’re screwed.
 I further believe that people like you prevent any chance we have to avert this situation.
 You predicted that you would be accused of being a ‘denier’ and/or ‘a rejectionist’, but that what it is you are rejecting or denying will not be spelt out.
-Of course you are a denier/rejectionist of the climate change.
-Which is another way of saying you are a global warming sceptic.
-Which was the title of your piece.
-So let’s just go with that.
+Of course you are a rejecting of the consensus about climate change.
+So I don’t see your problem here: that seems pretty simple.

 One reason I take this position is that I am not a scientist.
 I accept the scientific method and the notion that not all the information provided by science can be thought of as good news.
 I also recognize a philosophical position that humans are not the centre of the things and that we are just as subject to the indifference of the physical universe as anything else.